sparkfun/hacker-application/code/README.md

  * Your samples will be *read*, not *executed*.
  * Less is more.
  * Select samples that are brief and show off different characteristics of your skill set.

+In lieu of or in addition to code samples please also consider providing writing samples.
+When applying for a more managerial position this is of particular importance as clear written communication is critical.